Absolute Superman: "Last Dust of Krypton" (#1−6)

 Six years later, Kal is attacked by peacemakers again in a diamond mine in Brazil, for using his super speed to help the workers meet quota.
 When Kal exhausts himself by creating a solar flare to defend himself, Agent Lois Lane handcuffs herself to him to capture him, but he flies away with her attached to keep her from being shot by the peacemakers.
 When the Lazarus forces continue to fire at them, Lois helps Kal get the people around them to safety.
 Sol finishes undoing the handcuffs, and Kal flies away, leaving Lois fascinated by the encounter.
 Lois interviews eyewitnesses of Kal from Lazarus work camps in Dharavi, Orapa, Lages, Minsk, Juárez, Lai Châu, Cape Winelands, Pine Ridge, and Cairo, who all call him Superman.
 Lois tracks Kal to Orangi Town, where she is followed by Jimmy Olsen, a member of the anti-corporate terrorist group the Omega Men.
-The two fight before Jimmy is aided by Omega Prime, the group's leader, and Lois is saved by Kal, who tells her to stop looking for him before he flies away.
+The two fight before Jimmy is aided by Omega Primus, the group's leader, and Lois is saved by Kal, who tells her to stop looking for him before he flies away.
 Christopher Smith, one of the peacemakers, lashes out on a crowd of civilians laughing at him after Kal escapes, murdering several.

 After Kal learns about Smith's actions in Orangi, he forcefully infiltrates a Lazarus military base but is unable to find him.
 Sol tells Kal that someone named Brainiac is attempting to infiltrate his suit's system to communicate with him, and that Brainiac is offering Smith's location in exchange for speaking with Kal.
 Kal flies to Kansas instead, telling Sol that he no longer wants to find Smith, worried about not being able to stop himself from killing Smith if he does.

-Meanwhile, a Lazarus R&D center in Nevada, Brainiac discusses plans with the director of Lazarus, revealed to be Ra's al Ghul, who, as he rises out of a Lazarus Pit, proclaims that Superman will kneel before him.
+Meanwhile, at a Lazarus R&D center in Nevada, Brainiac discusses plans with the director of Lazarus, revealed to be Ra's al Ghul, who, as he rises out of a Lazarus Pit, proclaims that Superman will kneel before him.